timeteam/timeteam.github.io/_posts/2015-11-01-The-Beginning-of-Infinity.md

 ***
 <b>David Deutsch</b>  2011. _The Beginning of Infinity.
-Explanations that transform the World_  London: Allen Lane.
+Explanations that transform the World_.
+London: Allen Lane.
 485 pp.

 ***